Roger Paden PhD

 Associate Professor (Ret.), George Mason University

 Senior Fellow, Institute for Philosophy and Public Policy

-Roger Paden is Associate Professor of Philosophy in the Department of Philosophy at George Mason University.
-He received his Ph.D. from the University of Illinois in 1981 and specializes in political philosophy; the philosophies of art, architecture, and urban planning; and environmental ethics and aesthetics.
+Roger Paden is Emeritus Professor of Philosophy in the Department of Philosophy at George Mason University.
+He received his Ph.D. from the University of Illinois in 1981 in political philosophy.
+He specializes in environmental ethics and aesthetics; and the philosophies of architecture, and urban planning.
 He has published over 70 articles in these fields in such journals as Social Theory and Practice, Public Affairs Quarterly, Ethics and International Affairs, Philosophy and Geography, and Ethics, Place, and Environment.
-He has published a book entitled Mysticism and Architecture: Wittgenstein and the Palais Stonborough, co-edited a volume of Journal of Art and Art Criticism on the "Aesthetics of Architecture," and is currently working on a series of articles on environmental aesthetics and a book on philosophy and art in fin de siècle Vienna.
+He has published a book entitled Mysticism and Architecture: Wittgenstein and the Palais Stonborough, co-edited a volume of Journal of Art and Art Criticism on the "Aesthetics of Architecture," and is currently working on a series of articles on environmental aesthetics focused on the conception of the Picturesque.

 Paden, R. “The Ethical Function of Landscape Architecture,” Forthcoming in Environmental Philosophy

 Paden, R. “On the Use and Abuse of Historical Preservation for the Life of the City: Untimely Meditations on the City and Historical Preservation,” Forthcoming, Architecture/Philosophy

 Paden, R. “Landscapes and Environmental Aesthetics’ Environment Space Place, v.
 8, n.1, 2016, pp. 33-55.

 Paden, R. “Nature, Disorder, and Tragedy: Towards an Evolutionary Aesthetic,” Environmental Philosophy, v.
 12, n.
 1, 2015, pp. 45-66.